 Archiving an issue

 You can archive one or multiple issues.
-If you're archiving a large number of issues this may take a while.
+If you're archiving a large numbers of issues this may take a while.
 No reindexing is needed when you archive or restore issues.

 This feature is available for Data Center only.